taskflow/taskflow/doc/cookbook/task.md

 Debrief:
 + Line 1-2 creates two tasks A and B
-+ Line 4-5 assigns attributes to task A
++ Line 4-5 assigns names and work to task A, and add a precedence link to task B
 + Line 6 adds a dependency link from A to B
 + Line 8-13 dumps the task attributes

-Cpp-Taskflow uses `std::function` to store the callable of each task.
+Cpp-Taskflow uses the general-purpose polymorphic function wrapper [std::function][std::function] to store and invoke any callable target in a task.
-You will have to follow the contract defined by [std::function][std::function].
+You will have to follow its contract to create a task.
-For instance, the callable must be copy constructible.
+For instance, the callable object must be copy constructible.

 # Access the Result of a Task